openNDS/openNDS/docs/source/config.rst

 ``list authenticated_users 'block udp port 8020 to 112.122.123.124'``

-An fqdn can be used in place of an ip address (but the fqdn must have only one possible ip address)
+An FQDN can be used in place of an IP address (but the FQDN must have only one possible IP address).

 ``list authenticated_users 'block tcp port 443 to mywebsite.com'``

 Autonomous Blocklist configuration using a list of FQDNs and Ports ..................................................................

-This has the advantage of discovering all ip addresses used by the Blocklist sites.
+This has the advantage of discovering all IP addresses used by the Blocklist sites.

 It requires the ``dnsmasq-full`` package (and also the ``ipset`` package if dnsmasq does not support nftsets) to be installed.